-In 2011, 80.3% of households had access to a weekly refuse removal service as opposed to only 67.1% in 2001.
-In 2016 it has increased to 86.1.
+In 2011, 80.3% of households had access to a weekly refuse removal service as opposed to only

 In BCRM all residential areas, except farms, have access to refuse removal services.
 There is a fixed schedule for household and business refuse collection.
 Both household and business refuse are collected once a week while garden refuse is collected at least once in two months, even though there are instances where collection of garden refuse takes longer than the stipulated timeframes due to aging fleet or mechanical breakdowns.
-During those instances it gets collected once a month.
 A partnership has been developed with Community Works Programs (CWP) to conduct on-going clean up campaigns and beautification of spots where illegal dumping has been identified.

 BCRM has 40 skip bins which are placed on strategic positions within communities for garden refuse and these bins are emptied at least once every two weeks.
 The municipality will procure one more trailer which will increase the frequency at which the skip bins will be emptied.
 Garden refuse currently poses a serious challenge in the landfill site and the municipality is considering to pilot compositing as a means to divert garden refuse from the landfill site.